AxeThrowingPlaces

 View All Boise Venues

-Reservations: Both venues recommend booking ahead, especially for weekend sessions and groups of 4+.
-Walk-ins may be accommodated at off-peak times, but do not count on it.
+Reservations: Both venues recommend booking ahead, especially for Friday and Saturday sessions and groups of 4+.
+Walk-ins may be accommodated at off-peak times, but do not count on it for weekends.
 Browse venues with online booking for easy scheduling.

-What to wear: Closed-toe shoes at both venues.
-Comfortable clothing that allows full arm range.
-For rage rooms at RAGERS, they provide safety gear.
+What to wear: Closed-toe shoes at both venues -- no exceptions.
+Comfortable clothing that allows full arm range of motion.
+Skip dangling jewelry and flowing sleeves.
+For rage rooms at RAGERS, they provide all safety gear (goggles, gloves, coveralls).
 Full details in our what to wear guide.

-Groups and parties: Both venues handle private events.
-Base Camp is better for corporate or mixed-age groups (food, multiple activities, upscale setting).
-RAGERS is better for bachelor parties and high-energy celebrations.
+Groups and parties: Both venues handle private events well but for different reasons.
+Base Camp is better for corporate or mixed-age groups -- the food, multiple activities, and upscale setting create a polished atmosphere.
+RAGERS is better for birthday parties, bachelor events, and high-energy celebrations where the rage room combo seals the deal.
 See our party planning guide for more tips.

-First-timers: Both venues start with coaching.
-You do not need experience.
-The majority of throwers at both locations are first-timers, and the staff is trained to get you sticking axes quickly.
-Read our beginner's guide for what to expect.
+First-timers: Both venues start every session with coaching.
+You do not need any experience.
+The majority of throwers at both locations are first-timers, and the staff is trained to get you sticking axes consistently within 10-15 minutes.
+Read our beginner's guide for what to expect before you arrive.

 Frequently Asked Questions